MichaelAHood/real_estate_recommender/README.md

 ## Introduction

-This is the real estate recommendation system that I built for my final project during the Galvanize Data Science Intesive.
+This is the real estate recommendation system that I built for my final project during the Galvanize Data Science Intensive.

 The genesis of this project was to assist me in finding a home.
 I moved to Seattle in early July and knew nothing of the local area, let alone where I should consider moving my family after I finished school.
 Sites like Zillow and Trulia are useful for getting access to enormous amounts of information but they create a new problem of having to sift through thousands of choices to find the right place.
 I find this a tedious process.